-Under subsection 2 of Section 73, and under Clause 21 of Schedule 1 of the RMA, any person may request a territorial authority to change a District Plan and the Plan may be changed in the manner set out in Schedule 1 of the Act.
+Under subsection 2 of section 73, and under Clause 21 of Schedule 1 of the RMA, any person may request a territorial authority to change a District Plan and the Plan may be changed in the manner set out in Schedule 1 of the Act.
 Clause 22 of Schedule 1 requires the plan change be made to the appropriate authority, in this case the Selwyn District Council and include an explanation of the purpose of and reasons for the plan change and an evaluation under s32 of the Act.
 In addition, a plan change application requires, where environmental effects are anticipated, a description of any actual or potential effects.

 This plan change application has been prepared to enable higher density residential development close to the centre of the township of Kirwee and to allow greater variety of allotment sizes to be developed within the existing residential zone.
-Intensification in this area optimises land development in the area and avoids future low-density residential development.
+Intensification in this area optimises land development in the area in a compact form avoiding the need for rezoning rural productive land.

-This plan change application seeks to show the application site meets all the criteria of the statutory and non-statutory documents for Living 1 zoning and also allows Council to be consistent with the desired outcomes of the Regional Policy Statement.
-This application does not seek to introduce any new objectives, policies or rules to the District Plan, rather inclusion of an Outline Development Plan (ODP) into the Plan and use of the existing Living 1 Zone.
+This plan change application seeks to show the application site meets all the criteria of the statutory and non-statutory documents for Living 1 zoning and also allows Council to be consistent with the desired outcomes of the Canterbury Regional Policy Statement.
+This application does not seek to introduce any new objectives, policies or rules to the District Plan, rather the inclusion of an Outline Development Plan (ODP) into the Plan and use of the existing Living 1 Zone Rules.